-Measure: General 13

-Describe any barriers you may encounter which may prevent you from achieving
+Describe any barriers you may encounter which may prevent you from achieving they would like to showcase?

-your identified goal(s).

-Goal: Lack of funding and resources
+Lack of funding and resources.

-Measure: General 14

 Are you aware that the Office of Criminal Justice Grants encourages recipients to report on any noteworthy accomplishments, success stories, or program results that

-they would like to showcase?